PierreSenellart/provsql/doc/provsql.md

 1. An install of PostgreSQL >= 9.6.
-The extension has currently been tested with versions from 9.6 to 16 (inclusive) of PostgreSQL, under Linux , and [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) (if the extension does not work on a specific version or operating system, a bug report is appreciated).
+The extension has currently been tested with versions from 9.6 to 16 (inclusive) of PostgreSQL, under Linux, Mac OS (both x86-64 and ARM architectures), and [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) (if the extension does not work on a specific version or operating system, a bug report is appreciated).